Database Connectivity Errors

 Maximum Packet Size in MySQL

-If you're upgrading or importing into a MySQL database and your repository contains large objects like images, you may see an error like this:
+If you are upgrading or importing into a MySQL database and your repository contains large objects such as images, you may see an error such as:

 ERROR 1153 (08S01): Got a packet bigger than 'max_allowed_packet' bytes